Two-time Oscar winner Glenda Jackson, who mixed acting with politics, dies at 87

-Born in 1936 in Birkhenhead, northwest England, Jackson trained at the Royal Academy of Dramatic Art in London.
-She became one of the biggest British stars of the 1960s and 70s, and won two Academy Awards, for “Women in Love” in 1971 and “A Touch of Class" in 1974.
+Born into a working-class family 1936 in Birkhenhead, northwest England, Jackson trained at the Royal Academy of Dramatic Art in London.
+She performed with the Royal Shakespeare Company — where she starred in the cutting-edge drama “Marat/Sade” directed by Peter Brook — and became one of the biggest British stars of the 1960s and 70s, winning two Academy Awards, for “Women in Love” in 1971 and “A Touch of Class" in 1974.

+On television, she took home two Emmy Awards in 1972 for her performance as Queen Elizabeth I in “Elizabeth R.,” and secured a place in British pop-culture history by playing Cleopatra in a classic sketch on "The Morecambe & Wise Show" in 1971.
+“All men are fools,” she proclaimed in what became a famous one-liner, "and what makes them so is seeing beauty like what I have got.”

 She came to be at odds with Blair over the 2003 invasion of Iraq.
 She said Blair's decision to enter the U.S.-led war without United Nations' authorization left her “deeply, deeply ashamed.”